 When we are committed, we become self-disciplined, and we take consistent actions.

-If you have not read yet - WHY SELF-DISCIPLINE IS IMPORTANT TO YOUR SUCCESS - I advise you to, because it’ll give you valuable tips to build lasting and solid self-discipline, which is a prerequisite for taking actions and achieving your goals.
+If you have not read yet - WHY SELF-DISCIPLINE IS IMPORTANT TO YOUR SUCCESS - I advise you to, because it’ll give you valuable tips to build lasting and solid self-discipline.

 Remember: action creates more action, likewise inaction creates more inaction.